Imbalanced Gradients: A Subtle Cause of Overestimated Adversarial Robustness: Experiments

 The Standard Adversarial Training (SAT) \citep{madry2017towards} trains models on adversarial examples generated by PGD attack.
 Dynamic adversarial training (Dynamic) \citep{wang2019convergence} trains on adversarial examples with gradually increased convergence quality.
 Max-Margin Adversarial training (MMA) \citep{ding2018mma} trains on adversarial examples with increasing margins (e.g., the perturbation bound $\epsilon$).
 For MMA, we evaluate the released ``MMA-32'' model.
-Jacobian Adversarially Regularized Networks (JARN) adversarially regularize the Jacobian matrices, and can be combined with 1-step adversarial training (JARN-AT1) to gain additional robustness \citep{chan2020jacobian}.
+Jacobian Adversarially Regularized Networks (JARN) adversarially regularize the Jacobian matrices and can be combined with 1-step adversarial training (JARN-AT1) to gain additional robustness \citep{chan2020jacobian}.
 For JARN, we only evaluate the JARN-AT1 as its none adversarial training version has been completely broken in \citep{croce2020reliable}.
 We implement JARN-AT1 on the basis of their released implementation of JARN.
-Sensible adversarial training (Sense) \citep{kim2020sensible} trains on loss-sensible adversarial examples (perturbation stops when loss exceeds certain threshold).
+Sensible adversarial training (Sense) \citep{kim2020sensible} trains on loss-sensible adversarial examples (perturbation stops when the loss exceeds a certain threshold).
 Bilateral adversarial training (Bilateral) \citep{wang2019bilateral} trains on PGD adversarial examples with adversarially perturbed labels.
 For Bilateral, we mainly evaluate its released strongest model ``R-MOSA-LA-8''.
 Adversarial Interpolation (Adv-Interp) training \citep{zhang2020adversarial} trains on adversarial examples generated under an adversarial interpolation scheme with adversarial labels.
 Feature Scattering-based (FeaScatter) adversarial training \citep{zhang2019featurescatter} crafts adversarial examples using latent space feature scattering, then trains on these examples with label smoothing.
 Adversarial Training with Hypersphere Embedding (AT-HE) \citep{pang2020boosting} regularizing the features onto compact manifolds.
 Adversarial Training with Pre-Training (AT-PT) \citep{hendrycks2019using} uses pre-training to improve model robustness.
-TRADES \citep{zhang2019trades} replaces the CE loss of SAT by the KL divergence for a better trade-off between robustness and natural accuracy.
+TRADES \citep{zhang2019trades} replaces the CE loss of SAT with the KL divergence for a better trade-off between robustness and natural accuracy.
 Based on TRADES, RST \citep{carmon2019unlabel} and UAT \citep{stanforth2019labels} improve robustness by training with $10\times$ more unlabeled data.
 Misclassification Aware adveRsarial Training (MART) \citep{wang2020improving} further improves the above three methods with a misclassification aware loss function.
-Adversarial Training with Early Stopping (AT-ES) \citep{rice2020overfitting} improves SAT by using early stopping to avoid the robust overfitting.
+Adversarial Training with Early Stopping (AT-ES) \citep{rice2020overfitting} improves SAT by using early stopping to avoid robust overfitting.
 Adversarial Weight Perturbation (AWP) \citep{wu2020adversarial} proposes a double perturbation mechanism to explicitly regularize the flatness of the weight loss landscape.
 Robust WideResNet (R-WRN) \citep{huang2021exploring} explores the most robust configurations of WideResNet \citep{Zagoruyko16wideresnet} and trains the model following the same procedure as RST.
 This robust configuration can bring additional stability to the model and improve robustness.
+The 4 defenses we consider for the ImageNet dataset are as follows.
+1) \cite{engstrom2019adversarial} showed that robust representations obtained via adversarial training on ImageNet are approximately invertible.
+2) Fast adversarial training (FastAT) \citep{wong2020fast} has also been found to be crucial for efficient adversarial training on ImageNet.
+3) \cite{salman2020adversarially} trained adversarially robust models on ImageNet to demonstrate their transferability to other tasks.
+4) A recent work by \cite{debenedetti2022light} explored the adversarial training hyperparameters for vision transformers and trained robust XCiT models on ImageNet.